Shift to Volumetric Billing

 At $4 per cubic metre and a base rate of 46 cubic metres per quarter, that works out to $736 per year for the base rate when our current annual bill in Sechelt is $750.
 How does that encourage conservation?
 For people who never use more than 46 cubic meters per quarter, what incentive will there be to save water?
 You should just charge per cubic meter.

-Robin asked 16 days ago
+Robin asked about 2 months ago

 Hello,